Minister dubs Falklands ‘an important part of the British family’ ahead of visit

 The war claimed the lives of 255 British servicemen, three islanders and 649 Argentinian personnel.

-UK ministers regularly cite the results of a 2013 referendum which saw close to 100% of voters on the islands, which have a population of about 3,500, opt to remain a British Overseas Territory.
+UK ministers have repeatedly cited the results of a 2013 referendum which saw close to 100% of voters on the islands, which have a population of about 3,500, opt to remain a British Overseas Territory.

 The Falklands are about 8,000 miles from Britain and 300 miles from mainland Argentina.